ctfer-io/24hiut2025/README.md

 This repository contains the challenges and infrastructure elements for the [24h IUT 2025](https://24hinfo.iut.fr/).

-> [!WARNING]
-> This repository is a Work In Progress (CI, filesystem architecture, challenges).
-It is subject to major changes.
->
-> In case of any non-retrocompatible or other breaking changes, [PandatiX](https://github.com/pandatix) will inform the relevant parties.

 ## Challenges

 | Category         | Name                    | Difficulty | Status   | ChallMaker   |